Plymouth Woman Creates Bicycle Treasure Hunt For Kids In Need

 She gives clues as to where they might be and hopes a child who could really use one finds it.

-“That was really the goal: to help a kid and a family in need and one of the rules is, if you’re not in need, please don’t play, or if you do and find a bike, gift it to a friend of yours that needs it,” Holdsworth said.
+“That was really the goal: to help a kid and a family in need and one of the rules is, if you’re not in need, please don’t play, or if you do and find a bike, if you’re fortunate enough that you don’t need it, gift it to a friend of yours that needs it,” Holdsworth said.
 “I want it to go to somebody in need, I hope that’s happening.”

 She told WBZ-TV the response has been amazing.